 Because after all, not getting run over in the parking lot or stolen at a park, is a good thing!
 If you think I’m being sarcastic… keep reading!
 Knowing how to get your child to obey the first time is essential.

 this post contains affiliate links and I will be compensated if you purchase after clicking on my links, at no extra cost to you. find out more here

 Transitioning to training your toddler means you have to dig deeper into your child-training efforts.
 As a baby, your little one had pretty basic needs.

 He was hungry, so you trained him how to eat the best foods.
 He needed sleep, so you trained him how to fall asleep and get the sleep his body requires.

 Now that his cognitive abilities are increasing, you have to start upping your parenting-game.
 Getting your toddler to listen the first time is all about follow-through.
 And that my friend, is the name of the toddler-training-game.

-How To Get Your Toddler To Listen The First Time – Set ’em Up For Success.
+Getting Your Toddler To Listen The First Time Requires Preparation

 Your toddler won’t know what you want him to do or not to do the first time unless you know yourself.
 Set the standards and make them known.
 Be clear and concise.
 I love absolutes.
 Absolutes make life easier.

-For example: “you must sit down on your bottom, now” is a clear absolute.
+For example: “You must sit down on your bottom, now.” is a clear absolute.
 Whereas “Please stop moving so much in your seat, I am afraid you will fall.” is too subjective for a toddler’s mental cognition.
 It’s fine (and kind) to use those words, however, you’ll see the best obedience results when you follow them up with the first example.

 If you decide sitting on his bottom at every meal time is a must (which is a great standard,) then be prepared to enforce it every single meal time. ***tip… when my kids got past the toddler years and into the preschool stage, they began to get antsy.